 - abdominal or heart surgery

 A spinal stroke in a child is exceedingly rare.
 The cause of a spinal stroke in children is different from those in adults.
-Most of the time, a spinal stroke in a child is caused by either an injury to the spine, or a congenital condition that causes problems with the blood vessels or affects blood clotting.
+Most of the time, a spinal stroke in a child is caused by either an injury to the spinal cord or a congenital condition that causes problems with the blood vessels or affects blood clotting.
 Congenital conditions that may cause spinal strokes in children include:

 - cavernous malformations, a condition that causes small clusters of abnormal, enlarged blood vessels that periodically bleed